-Sarah Drew Asked ‘Grey’s Anatomy’ Directed To Show Working Mother Truths
+Sarah Drew Asked ‘Grey’s Anatomy’ Director To Show Working Mother Truths

 — Kevin McKidd Online (@KMcKOnline) March 22, 2017

 It would have been easy for filming angles to obscure the actions in the shot, but Drew had another request.
 She wanted to make sure the angle was wide enough to fit it all in, which McKidd agreed to.
-Drew has admitted that she celebrates even the smallest moments of showing everything that working mothers, especially of breastfeeding babies, have to do.
+Drew has admitted that she celebrates even the smallest moments of showing everything that working mothers, especially breastfeeding babies, have to do.
 There is a lot of equipment that they need to plan to take with them.

 There doesn’t seem to be any argument from McKidd for the Grey’s Anatomy episode, according to The Daily Mail.
 He shared that showing life commitments and showing everyday events is an important part of the show.
-This part of being a working mother was a necessity and he is glad that it was portrayed well.
+This part of being a working mother was a necessity, and he is glad that it was portrayed well.

 Grey’s Anatomy continues to house a daycare within the hospital, which Drew says is another important part of the show.
 This isn’t just for working mothers, but for working parents.
 It’s an important to show the realities, which are often forgotten about for the sake of TV and drama.